☰ Navigate this post:

 The original pie chart question and model failed to deliver an inclusive assessment experience and passed WCAG compliance.
 This illustrates where WCAG informs accessible design and does not produce it.

-The outcome is the discovery of the strategy and tooling an enterprise should deploy for pie charts be normalized as the data representation method of choice.
+The outcome is the discovery of a strategy and tooling that an enterprise could deploy when pie charts are the data representation method of choice.

 Root cause for the confusion